Ukraine outnumbered, outgunned, ground down by relentless Russia

 On the Ukrainian side alone, more than 300,000 drones were ordered from producers last year and more than 100,000 sent to the front, digital minister Mykhailo Fedorov told Reuters.

-Limuzyn, the company commander in the 59th Brigade, said Russia's widespread use of drones had made it difficult for Ukrainian troops to establish or strengthen fortified positions.
+Limuzyn, the company commander in the 59th Brigade, said Russia's widespread use of drones had make it difficult for Ukrainian troops to establish or strengthen fortified positions.

 "Our guys start to do something, a drone sees them, and a second drone arrives to drop something onto them."